 - If the course is dropped in the first week of the eight-week semester, 90 percent financial refund shall be reimbursed to your account.
 No notation will appear on your student transcript.
 Your GPA will not be impacted. - If the course is dropped in the second week of the eight-week semester, 60 percent financial refund shall be reimbursed to your account.
-A notation of PW (Passing Withdrawal) will appear on your student transcript.
+A notation of W (Withdrawal) will appear on your student transcript.
 Your GPA will not be impacted. - If the course is dropped in the third week of the eight-week semester, 30 percent financial refund shall be reimbursed to your account.
 A notation of W (Withdrawal) will appear on your student transcript.
-Your GPA will not be impacted. - If the course is dropped in the fourth week of the eight-week semester, no financial refund shall be reimbursed to your account.
-A notation of FW (Failing Withdrawal) will appear on your student transcript.
-Your GPA will not be impacted. - If the course is dropped in the fifth week or beyond in the eight-week semester, no financial refund shall be reimbursed to your account.
-A failing grade F (Failure) will appear on your student transcript.
-Your GPA will be impacted to reflect the failure.
+Your GPA will not be impacted. - If the course is dropped in the fourth through seventh weeks of the eight-week semester, no financial refund shall be reimbursed to your account.
+A notation of W (Withdrawal) will appear on your student transcript.
+Your GPA will not be impacted. - If you do not initiate a withdrawal from the course before the final week of the course (defined as the final 7 days of enrollment), the grade you have earned, based on the work you have completed combined with the remaining incomplete work, will be added to your transcript and your GPA will be impacted.